There is NO Root Cause

 In this example, you would find that the company has no guidance for labeling detectors, valves, pipes, or equipment.
 Thus, without guidance, no or poor labeling has become your company’s standard.
 We have found a Generic Cause.

 What do you do when you find a Generic Cause?
 That’s part of the next step in the 7-step process.
 Step 6 is developing fixes (Corrective Actions) using the Corrective Action Helper® Guide, SMARTER, and Safeguard Analysis.
 You move on to develop fixes once all the root causes have been analyzed to see if they have Generic Causes.

 What if you don’t identify other examples of this kind of problem?
-In our example, what if all the other equipment that was checked was labeled properly and there is a good system for making sure that new equipment is properly labeled?
-Then there is no Generic Cause and you can fix the “one-off” problem that you identified in this incident and that will be the end of your corrective action for this root cause.
+In our example, what if all the other equipment that was checked was labeled properly, and there is a good system for making sure that new equipment is properly labeled?
+Then there is no Generic Cause, and you can fix the “one-off” problem that you identified in this incident, and that will be the end of your corrective action for this root cause.

-(A note for nuclear industry personnel: The second step in Generic Cause Analysis is the same as analyzing “Extent of Cause” in a regulatory-driven investigation.
+(A note for nuclear industry personnel: The second step in Generic Cause Analysis is the same as analyzing the “Extent of Cause” in a regulatory-driven investigation.
 In an “Extent of Cause” Analysis, the investigator looks to see where else the same cause may exist.
 The second step is:

 2. Ask: Does the same problem exist in more places?

 Thus, Generic Cause Analysis helps nuclear industry personnel perform effective Extent of Cause Analysis.)

 From “No Root Cause” to a Complete Understanding of Root Causes and Generic Causes

 Now that you understand how to go beyond “no root cause” and can clearly understand how the TapRooT® Root Cause Analysis System solves problems that cause difficulties in other systems (like 5-Whys and Cause-and-Effect) by